caojacky91-cmyk/ebt/CONTRIBUTING.md

  3. Medium HTML & CSS Knowledge
  4. Have been understood how the engine works

- If you don't meet any of this requirements you can't contribute.
+ If you don't meet all of this requirements you can't contribute.